Toyota bets on Lexus flagship revamp to overcome 'boring' image

 "The Toyota brand is the anchor which delivers consistently high quality products to the mass market...
 Lexus is for drivers who are more discerning about drivability, design and quality," he said, acknowledging that the luxury brand may not have been delivering on those fronts in past years.

+Fukuichi said that the new model would be released "as early as possible" in 2017.
+He declined to comment on pricing, but said that the company aimed to sell 6,600 cars annually.

-Toyoda also said the company plans to market a fuel cell vehicle (FCV) under the Lexus brand "around 2020" as part of its pledge that all of its vehicles would be zero emissions by 2050.
+Toyoda also said it plans to market a fuel cell vehicle (FCV) under the Lexus brand "around 2020" as part of its pledge that all of its vehicles would be zero emissions by 2050.

 A Lexus FCV would be the second model produced by Toyota which uses hydrogen as a power source, to cut out carbon emissions, following the Mirai launched in late 2014.